Tony-Liou/Youtube-Upload-Video/README.md

 # Youtube Upload Video

-Download a [17 Live](https://17.live/) live streaming and upload the dumped video to Youtube after the stream is ended.
+Download a live streaming and upload the dumped video to Youtube after the stream is ended.
+If upload video to Youtube failed, uploading to Google Drive instead.

 ## Installation